mananyev/ML_Exercises/README.md

 [l2]: https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html

+## SQL Exercise
+The goal was to create several queries (see a corresponding Jupyter Notebook for details).

 ## Scikit-Learn and TensorFlow Exercise

 The goal was to build and compare two binary classification models to analyse [Bank Marketing Data Set][l2].